 ULI Toronto presents Electric Cities, a podcast about land development and planning across the Toronto region.
 Hosted by Jeremy Warson, the podcast features conversations with leaders and experts from a wide range of disciplines.
-With Seasons 1 and 2 now complete, there are plenty of interesting topics to choose from, such as trends in the condo, retail and office markets; discussions on urban design, the suburbs, housing affordability, and transit construction projects; and an interview with Richard Florida about the ‘New Urban Crisis’, to name just a few.
+With Seasons 1 and 2 now complete, there are plenty of interesting topics to choose from, such as trends in the condo, retail and office markets; stories of Toronto’s success as a rapidly emerging global city and discussions on housing affordability, municipal governance and transit oriented development to name just a few.